3 Reasons Why You Shouldn’t Fear High-Mileage Cars

 Why Invest in a High-Mileage Vehicle?

 Still not sure of the benefits of higher mileage cars?
 Read on to learn three reasons why you shouldn’t always shy away from cars with higher mileage.

-- Vehicles with higher mileage are more likely to have better service records.
-Buying a car with high mileage is often a better choice than buying a car of the same age with lower mileage.
+Vehicles with higher mileage are more likely to have better service records.
 This is because vehicles with higher mileage often have more attentive owners and have seen more preventative maintenance.
 If you’ve received your bad credit car loan in Trenton, NJ, and you’re torn between two vehicles of the same age, you might be getting a more reliable vehicle if you choose the higher-mileage model.

-- Mileage isn’t what causes depreciation—age is.
+Mileage isn’t what causes depreciation—age is.
 After a certain number of years, the depreciation curve of a vehicle flattens out.
-This is because the vehicle’s age and wear-and-tear on the vehicle’s parts is what causes depreciation—not miles driven.
+This is because the vehicle’s age and wear-and-tear on the vehicle’s parts are what causes depreciation—not miles driven.

 Be advised that many older vehicles also don’t display the correct number of miles.
-Vehicles created in the 1960’s and 1970’s may have an odometer that only displays mileage up to 99,999 miles.
+Vehicles created in the 1960s and 1970s may have an odometer that only shows up to 99,999 miles.
 Past this point, the odometer would “roll over” back to 0, making it much more difficult to accurately estimate the number of miles on the vehicle.

 Comparing Mileage With Age